📚

 How can I download a report for a single title, author, country or subject?

 Look for the “Download report” button in the footer of your Dashboard.
-Click “Download report” to filter each Dashboard page depending on the items you would like displayed.
+Click “Download report”, then select the Dashboard pages that you would like to download.
+Click the "Download" button then wait for the PDF to be prepared and start to download.
 If the “Download report” button is not present, this option is not enabled for your Dashboard.

 How can I export data from the Dashboard?